 To end the "panic and neglect" cycle, governments must prioritize real, long-term investments in robust health systems for all populations.
 In most countries, pandemic prevention, preparedness, and response are severely underfunded, compartmentalized, and inadequately integrated into service delivery systems.

-According to joint World Bank-World Health Organization studies, the highest capacity shortages are found in low- and middle-income countries, which estimate the yearly financial demand for pandemic preventive preparedness and response at $30 billion.
+According to joint World Bank-World Health Organization studies, low—and middle-income countries have the highest capacity shortages.
+These studies estimate the yearly financial demand for pandemic preventive preparedness and response at $30 billion.

 The majority of these funds will have to come from domestic sources.
-The World Bank's analysis, however, also reveals that only approximately 60% of the yearly expenditure required to maintain and expand public health preparation and response capacities in low- and lower-middle-income countries would be covered by the predicted rise in government health spending in 2026.
+However, the World Bank's analysis also reveals that the predicted rise in government health spending in 2026 would only cover approximately 60% of the yearly expenditure required to maintain and expand public health preparation and response capacities in low—and lower-middle-income countries.

 Given the nature of this reality, major international funding will be required to protect and assist developing nations.